 There is an important difference between the electromagnetic force on one hand, and the weak and strong force on the other hand.
-The photon does not carry charge and, therefore, does not interact with itself.
+The photon does not carry electric charge and, therefore, does not interact with itself.
 The gluons, however, carry colour and do interact amongst each other.
-Also, the weak vector bosons carry weak isospin and undergo this so-called self-coupling.
+Also, the weak vector bosons carry weak isospin charge and undergo this so-called self-coupling.

-The strength of an interaction is determined by the coupling constant as well as the mass of the vector boson.
-Contrary to its name the couplings are not constant, but vary as a function of energy, which is called the running of the coupling constants.
+The coupling strengths are not actually constant, but vary as a function of energy, which is called the running of the coupling constants.
 At a momentum transfer of $10^{15}$ GeV the couplings of electromagnetic, weak and strong interaction all obtain approximately the same value.
 (See figure i.6.)
 Grand unification refers to the hypothesis that at high energy there is actually only a single force, originating from a single gauge symmetry with a single coupling constant.